Posey's key pinch hit helps Giants beat Indians

 The Giants closed within 3-2 on a home run by Denard Span in the fifth inning, his seventh of the season.

-But the Indians got that run back following Brantley's milestone hit, a one-out double in the eighth.
+But the Indians got that run back after Brantley's milestone hit, a one-out double in the eighth.
 He scored on a single by Santana.

 Neither starting pitcher got a decision.

-Cain went six innings, allowing three runs on five hits.
+Cain went six innings, allowing three runs and five hits.
 He walked two and struck out five.

 Carrasco also was pulled after the sixth, having given up two runs and six hits.
 He walked two and struck out six.